Edgar Blatchford

-Edgar Omegitjoak Blatchford (born November 24, 1950) is an American politician, academic, and attorney who served as the mayor of Seward, Alaska.
+Edgar Omegitjoak Blatchford (born November 24, 1950) is an American academic, attorney, newspaper publisher and politician, who served as the mayor of Seward, Alaska and in the cabinet of two different Alaska governors.

 Blatchford sought the 2016 Democratic Party nomination for United States Senate, losing the nomination in the Alaskan primary to Ray Metcalfe.
 Blatchford ran two more unsuccessful campaigns for U.S. Senate in 2020 and 2022.
 Blatchford also filed to run for lieutenant governor in the 2018 Democratic primary.
 He dropped out of the race on June 8.

 Blatchford has been a professor at the University of Alaska Anchorage since 1995, teaching in the Department of Journalism and Public Communications.
-Blatchford also served as Commissioner of the Department of Community and Regional Affairs (1990–1994) under Wally Hickel and Commissioner of Community and Economic Development (2003–2005) under Frank Murkowski.
+He served as commissioner of Community and Regional Affairs from 1990 to 1994 under Wally Hickel and commissioner of Community and Economic Development from 2003 to 2005 under Frank Murkowski; both departments have since been merged into the present day Department of Commerce, Community, and Economic Development.

 Early life and education

 Edgar Omegitjoak Blatchford was born in Nome, Alaska Territory in 1950 and relocated to Seward, Alaska in 1960.
 Blatchford graduated from Seward High School and earned a Bachelor of Arts degree from Alaska Pacific University, Juris Doctor from the University of Washington School of Law, Masters of Arts degree in journalism from Columbia University, Master of Public Administration from Harvard University, and PhD from the University of Alaska Fairbanks.